Easy Maja Jelly Recipe (Creamy Filipino Dessert with Gulaman, Corn and Cheese)

 Step 5: Thicken the Mixture

-Step 6: Pour into Molds
+Step 6: Transfer to Molds

-Step 7: Cool and Chill
+Step 7: Cool and Refrigerate

 Allow the mixture to cool at room temperature first.
-Then refrigerate for at least 4 hours or until fully set.
-This helps achieve the perfect jiggle.

 Step 8: Unmold and Serve